 - You’ll find that some ovens have cold spots.
 This is why it’s a good idea to rotate the turkey halfway through and baste for even cooking and browning.
 Keep some turkey or chicken stock handy in case your turkey doesn’t produce enough juice during the roasting process, and use that for basting if necessary.

 - Always use an instant-read thermometer to ensure that your turkey has been cooked properly.
 Insert the thermometer into the thickest part of a thigh without touching the bone registers.
-Your turkey will be done when the thermometer reaches 165°F when.
-It will continue to cook once you remove it from the oven increasing by another 10 degrees.
+Your turkey will be done when the thermometer reaches 165°F. It will continue to cook once you remove it from the oven, increasing by another 10 degrees.

 - Let the turkey rest for 20-30 minutes before carving.

 I absolutely love my Meater Plus | Smart Meat Thermometer.
 It takes all the guesswork out of cooking meats in the oven, on the grill, or in a smoker.